stopopol/deims_documentation/README.md

 #  DEIMS documentation

-build it using sphinx in a python environment
+build it using sphinx in a juypter/python environment

 !pip install -U sphinx